Are you looking for a new grill brush as a cleaning solution?

 Only clean the hot grill grates with a stainless-steel bristle-free grill brush.

 NOTE TO GRILLERS: Some bristle-free brushes are nylon.
 These brushes can only clean a cold grill.
-Check the manufacturer’s cleaning recommendations before using the brush on your grill.
+Check the manufacturer’s cleaning recommendations before using a nylon brush on your grill.

 Never apply too much pressure when scrubbing the grill grates.